 Insider Tip

-Hire donkeys and a local guide at Artuch camp for gear support.
-Donkeys cannot cross Chimtarga Pass so plan to carry your own pack for that section.
-Bring all food as no resupply points exist on trail.
+Hire donkeys and a local guide at Artuch for gear support.
+Donkeys cannot cross Chimtarga Pass, so plan to carry loads or hire porters for that section.

 Drive from Dushanbe